Marvin Gaye: Midnight Love

-Assigned to CBS's Columbia subsidiary, Gaye worked on his first post-Motown album titled Midnight Love.
-The first single from the album, "Sexual Healing", which was written and recorded in Ostend in Freddy Cousaert's apartment, was released in November 1982, and became Gaye's biggest career success, spending a record 10 weeks at No. 1 on the Hot Black Singles chart, becoming the biggest R&B hit of the 1980s according to Billboard stats.
-In January 1983, it successfully crossed over to the Billboard Hot 100, where it peaked at No. 3, while the record reached international success, reaching the top spot in New Zealand and Canada and reaching the top 10 on the United Kingdom's OCC singles chart, Australia and Belgium, later selling more than two million copies in the U.S. alone, becoming Gaye's most successful single to date.
+Assigned to CBS's Columbia subsidiary, Gaye worked on his first post-Motown album titled Midnight Love in Belgium and Germany.
+The first single from the album, "Sexual Healing", which was composed at Ostend in Freddy Cousaert's apartment and later recorded in Ohain, was released in November 1982, and became the biggest-selling single in Gaye's career, spending ten weeks at No. 1 on the Hot Black Singles chart.
+The single took just four weeks to rise up the charts, the fastest on the R&B charts since 1977.

+The song became Gaye's eighteenth and final top 10 single on the Billboard Hot 100, where it peaked at No. 3 in January 1983, while reaching the top ten in several international markets including the UK, Australia and Belgium and topping the charts in Canada and New Zealand.
+It would sell more than two million copies in the U.S. alone, becoming Gaye's most successful single to date.
 The video for the song was shot at Ostend's Casino-Kursaal.